mirceaulinic/mirceaulinic.github.io/_posts/2019-04-24-extending-napalm-salt.md

         True
 ```

-The putput returned is plain text, as you'd normally get when executing manually
+The output returned is plain text, as you'd normally get when executing manually
-direactly on the device.
+directly on the device.

 The ``napalm.junos_cli`` command is smart enough to execute RPC requests
 even though you're invoking via the CLI command, by passing the ``format=xml``